Skip to contents

 Abstract

 The purpose of this paper is to introduce the R package PINstimation.
-The package is designed for estimating, in a precise and fast way, the probability of informed trading models through the implementation of the main estimation methods suggested in the literature so far.
-The models covered are the original PIN model of Easley and O’Hara (1992), and Easley et al. (1996); the multilayer PIN model of Ersan (2016); the adjusted PIN model of Duarte and Young (2009); and the volume-synchronized PIN of Easley, De Prado, and O’Hara (2011), and Easley, López De Prado, and O’Hara (2012).
+The package is designed for fast and accurate estimation of the probability of informed trading models through the implementation of well-established estimation methods.
+The models covered are the original PIN model (Easley and O’Hara 1992; Easley et al. 1996), the multilayer PIN model (Ersan 2016), the adjusted PIN model (Duarte and Young 2009), and the volume- synchronized PIN (Easley et al. 2011, 2012).
 These core functionalities of the package are supplemented with utilities for data simulation, aggregation and classification tools.
-In addition to a detailed overview of the package functions, their arguments, and their outputs, we have included a theoretical review of the methods behind these functions while presenting the major challenges and related solutions.
-Finally, we conduct two applications with trade-level data for 58 Swedish stocks, and report straightforward, comparative and intriguing findings on informed trading.
-These applications aim to highlight the capabilities of the package in tackling relevant research questions and provide instances of the wide possibilities of use of PINstimation for both academicians and practitioners.
+In addition to a detailed overview of the package functions, we provide a brief theoretical review of the main methods implemented in the package.
+Further, we provide examples of use of the package on trade-level data for 58 Swedish stocks, and report straightforward, comparative and intriguing findings on informed trading.
+These examples aim to highlight the capabilities of the package in tackling relevant research questions and illustrate the wide usage possibilities of PINstimation for both academics and practitioners.

 Download